32. Forgiveness and Eternal Refuge

 A stony, joyless, flat summit

 Bulgakov most likely describes Mont Pilatus at the lake of Luzern in Switzerland.
 Although the name of this mountain has probably nothing to do with Pontius Pilate.
-According to the apocryphal book Mors Pilati or The death of Pilate the body of Pilate would have been transported to Losania, after some attempts to dump it, first in Rome and later in France, and it would have been buried in the mountains.
+According to the apocryphal book Mors Pilati or The death of Pilate, the body of Pilate would have been transported to Losania, after some attempts to dump it, first in Rome and later in France, and it would have been buried in the mountains.
 But Losania may be Lausanne, and not Luzern.
 The name of the mountain in Luzern is almost certainly derived from Mons Pilateus, which means The mountain with the hat.
 Because very often at noon the clouds form some kind of a cap around the mountain’s summit.

 But those who love folklore don’t mind.
-According to the legend the devil, each year on Goof Friday, digs up Pilate’s body here to put it on a stone throne while Pilate washes his hands.
+According to the legend the devil, each year on Good Friday, digs up Pilate’s body here to put it on a stone throne while Pilate washes his hands.

 Twelve thousand moons